 Confirmation requires a small-bowel biopsy from the second portion of the duodenum.
 Findings include lack or shortening of villi (villous atrophy), increased intraepithelial cells, and crypt hyperplasia.
-However, such findings can also occur in tropical sprue (see Tropical Sprue), severe intestinal bacterial overgrowth (see Bacterial Overgrowth Syndrome), eosinophilic enteritis, lactose intolerance (see Carbohydrate Intolerance), and lymphoma.
+However, such findings can also occur in tropical sprue (see page Tropical Sprue), severe intestinal bacterial overgrowth (see page Bacterial Overgrowth Syndrome), eosinophilic enteritis, lactose intolerance (see page Carbohydrate Intolerance), and lymphoma.

 Because biopsy lacks specificity, serologic markers can aid diagnosis.
 Anti-tissue transglutaminase antibody (AGA) and anti-endomysial antibody (EMA—an antibody against an intestinal connective tissue protein) have sensitivity and specificity > 90%.
 These markers can also be used to screen populations with high prevalence of celiac disease, including 1st-degree relatives of affected patients and patients with diseases that occur at a greater frequency in association with celiac disease.
 If either test is positive, the patient should have a diagnostic small-bowel biopsy.
 If both are negative, celiac disease is extremely unlikely.
 These antibodies decrease in titer in patients on a gluten-free diet and thus are useful in monitoring dietary adherence.